 Rates of flu-like illness continued to climb over the past seven days, according to the latest weekly flu report.
 This is consistent with what we typically see at this point of flu season in years past.
 And if prior flu seasons are any indication, we can …Continue Reading Weekly Flu Report, February 12, 2016

 This month’s Public Health Council meeting featured a series of presentations and discussions on proposed amendments to regulations, followed by informational updates on select Department initiatives.
 First the Council received updates from the Department on the status of proposed amendments to regulations related to: Safety Requirement for …Continue Reading Highlights from the February 10th Public Health Council Meeting

 The latest weekly flu report shows that flu rates rose again in Massachusetts during the past 7 days.
 It’s absolutely not too late to get a flu shot if you haven’t already.
 As a matter of fact, we can expect flu to continue to circulate in …Continue Reading Weekly Flu Report, February 5, 2016

-The latest weekly flu report shows a slight dip in rates of flu-like activity in Massachusetts over the past seven days.
-It’s important to note that flu does continue to circulate in our communities, which is why it’s so important that we continue to take …Continue Reading Weekly Flu Report, April 10, 2015
+The latest weekly flu report shows that rates of flu-like illness climbed slightly in the past seven days.
+We can expect to see flu continue to circulate in our communities even into springtime – so there is still time to get a flu shot and …Continue Reading Weekly Flu Report, January 29, 2016

 We want to hear from you.
 Connect with us.